 A lot of FPS games feature heatmaps where you can see where players most likely are on the map.
 Studying these can help you better predict your enemy’s movements, another important tool to have in your arsenal.

-I really hope this has been helpful to you.
-If you have any questions, feel free to leave them in the comment section below and I will be more than happy to help you out.
+We really hope this has been helpful to you.
+If you have any questions, feel free to leave them in the comment section below, and I will be more than happy to help you out.